Here are the topics I present on.

 The typical combination is to talk about the 1099-K and 1099-C in one presentation.
 The 1099-K side goes into more detail about the interaction with the 1099-MISC, and also deals with reporting issues and what the IRS does with the 1099-K. The 1099-C side goes into depth about how to handle cancellation of debt.

 The 1099-R presentation is a standalone presentation running 1:40 minutes (so 2 hours of CPE time for most people) and covers everything relating to retirement account withdrawals and how to report on a 1099-R.

 Year-End Tax Update (Two Versions — One for Tax Pros, One for Industry)

-One version is for tax professionals and is 2 hours long.
+Every year, I prepare a year-end tax update.
+One version of this presentation is for tax professionals and is 2 hours long.
 This update covers “a little of this and a little of that,” going through changes for individual taxes and for business taxes.

-The other version is for business owners, office managers, HR professionals, etc. This version covers payroll updates, and what’s new with business taxes, and is 1 hour long.
+The other version of this presentation is for business owners, office managers, HR professionals, etc. This version covers payroll updates, and what’s new with business taxes, and is 1 hour long.

 Ethics for Tax Professionals

 This highly rated course (“the best ethics course I’ve ever taken” is out one participant said) is 2 hours long and will cover ethics for tax professionals, giving most tax pros the required 2 hours of ethics CPE they need.